 ENG 606.
 Poetry Workshop II.
 3 Credits.

 Extended work in poetic forms with additional emphasis on contemporary poetry in translation.
 A critical paper on contemporary poetry and poetics and a completed portfolio are required.
+Repeatable for credit.

 ENG 608.
 Short Story Workshop I. 3 Credits.